 Notes

 A place for my short notes, thoughts and links.
-Created with the help of these guides.
+See full notes archive here.

 -